Quayle Consulting Inc.

 - Current annual support is required for "trade up" of one CHARON product for another.

-- Replacement of a defective key requires a current support
+- Replacement of a defective license key requires a current support contract.

 - At renewal time, the manufacturer usually accepts an order of fractional years to extend support expiration dates, such as synchronizing with the client's fiscal year.